Skip to main content

 This course will focus on:

-1. Discussing and sharing participants’ actual teaching practices used in different kindergartens as a kind of professional knowledge exchange;
+1. discussing and sharing participants’ actual teaching practices used in different kindergartens as a kind of professional knowledge exchange;

-2. Fostering participants to examine, and learn to appreciate, the strengths and difficulties of NCS children in learning spoken and written Chinese;
+2. fostering participants to examine, and learn to appreciate, the strengths and difficulties of NCS children in learning spoken and written Chinese;

-3. Theories of learning and teaching Chinese language and culturally responsive theories will be discussed to inform the practice of teaching Chinese for NCS children; and
+3. theories of learning and teaching Chinese language and culturally responsive theories will be discussed to inform the practice of teaching Chinese for NCS children; and

-4. Building capacity of participants in developing and implementing school-based curriculum.
+4. building capacity of participants in developing and implementing school-based curriculum.

 Medium of Instruction